.png)

 What to avoid during a virtual job interview

-Once you prepare for and understand how to present yourself during the process, you’ll be well on your way to success in your virtual interview.
+Once you prepare for and understand how to present yourself during the process, you’ll be well on your way to success in your video interview.